sentry-demos/rest-api-scripts/README.md

 - `<ORG_SLUG>`

 For the following script, `sentry_member_team_map.py`, you will need to have Python3 to run.
 It was tested scucessfully with Python3.7.

+The permissions you will need for your internal integration that will generate the necessary auth tokens are shown below: